alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 For example, we would not recommend Glacier IR if you are constantly testing large restores or have heavy churn in your backups and limited retention.

-For most typical backup workloads (write mostly, read rarely), Glacier Instant Retrieval should work just fine and deliver the best price-performance ratio.
+For most typical workloads, Glacier Instant Retrieval should be a great fit for Corso given how it stores data within its repository.
 Unlike a naive backup solution, as mentioned above, Corso efficiently packs smaller backup items (e.g., multiple emails) into a larger object.
 This makes Corso’s backup data eligible for S3 Intelligent Tiering where infrequently accessed objects can be moved into